 Additionally, Sara has appeared as Susanna in Le nozze di Figaro with Pacific Opera Project; as Musetta in La bohème with Hidden Valley Opera Ensemble; as Naiad in Ariadne auf Naxos with Festival Opera; in the title role in Handel’s Alcina, as Poppea in Handel’s Agrippina, Zerlina in Don Giovanni, and Madame Herz in Der Schauspieldirektor, the Fire and the Princess in L'enfant et les sortilèges, Euridice in Orpheus in the Underworld, and Valencienne in The Merry Widow; as well as covered the title role in Lucia di Lammermoor with the Southern Illinois Music Festival, and the role of Nannetta in Falstaff with Opera Santa Barbara.

 A native of Bryn Mawr, Pennsylvania, Sara holds a Bachelor of Music degree in Vocal Performance from the Hartt School of Music and a Master of Music degree in Vocal Performance from the San Francisco Conservatory of Music.
 She was a previous studio artist at Opera Santa Barbara as well as an artist in residence at Opera Saratoga.

-Sara is also a co-operator/co-CEO of Opera Diva Dress Collection/Shoperatic.com, a peer-to-peer marketplace and community for female opera singers, which is taking the industry by storm and fostering a supportive culture of female empowerment, entrepreneurialism, and body-acceptance within the operatic community.
+Sara is also a co-owner of Shoperatic.com, a peer-to-peer marketplace and community for female opera singers, which is taking the industry by storm and fostering a supportive culture of female empowerment, entrepreneurialism, and body-acceptance within the operatic community.